-Opens a menu where you can assign up to four PARAMETER page parameters to the pitch bend.
-The pitch bend from incoming MIDI sent to the Digitakt II from external devices affects the assigned parameters.
+Opens a menu where you can assign up to four parameters to the key tracking.
+Both the NOTE parameter on the TRIG menu and the key track information from incoming MIDI sent to the Digitakt II from external devices affects the assigned parameters.
 Press [YES] to open the menu.

-You can select parameters from the SYN, FLTR, AMP, FX, and MOD PARAMETER pages.
+You can select parameters from the SRC, FLTR, AMP, FX, and MOD PARAMETER pages.
 Turn the DATA ENTRY knobs A-D to select the track parameters that you wish to assign.
 Press [YES] to confirm the selection.
 Then use DATA ENTRY knobs E-H to set the modulation depth of the four track parameters.
 The depth is an offset of the original track parameter value.